 Accordingly, a digital twin modelling of an object of a communication network is called Network Digital Twin.

 Network Digital Twin (NDT) is used as a replica of a mobile network, in order to learn how an actual mobile network would behave in certain scenarios, without causing any changes to the actual mobile network.
 To provide meaningful results, NDT needs to model the behaviour of the mobile network, so that the result of the operations on the virtual replica are good approximations to similar operations on the actual network.
+The created NDT can provide the capability of reporting the topology of the network, and the non-topology aspects of the real network which includes both network elements (e.g. 5GC NFs or gNB) information and infrastructure resource information.
 The implementation of an NDT can rely on simulation, emulation, AI-based modelling, or any other technique that enables the NDT to mimic the behaviour of the network.

 Thus, NDT contributes to efficient management of mobile networks, helps building resilient networks, enables the early deployment of new services, and enhances network quality.
 For example, with NDT, network operators can verify network behaviour before they apply to real network to prevent unintended behaviour, which contributes to resilient networks and enhancement of network quality.
 Additionally, network automation function can use NDT to analyze network behaviour, which can contribute to reduce operator’s manual operation and improve management efficiency.
 NDT may also utilize network automation functions to deliver NDT reports.